Mount Field and Cradle Mountain: exploring and hiking

 The roots of the swamp gums at Mount Field are massive.

-Then, from Tall Trees, cross Dodson Road and stroll to Lady Barron Falls.
-The hike from Russell Falls to Horseshoe Falls, Tall Trees, Lady Barron Falls, and back to the Mount Field information station is only 4 kilometres long, but it takes about 2-3 hours.
+Then, from Tall Trees, you can cross Dodson Rd. and walk to Lady Barron Falls.
+While the hike, Russell Falls, Horseshoe Falls, Tall Trees, Lady Barron Falls, and back to the Mount Field information centre is only 4 km, but it takes about 2–3 hours.

 Hikes from Lake Dobson